johnsletvoldhafenrichter/milestone-3/README.md

 ### Acknowledgements
 * Special thanks to friends, family and coworkers for helping me during development, testing and giving me ideas and implementations that i could use to create this project.
-* https://github.com/stephyraju/spiceworld/blob/master/README.md I used this project as a guideline for my README.MD
+* https://github.com/stephyraju/spiceworld/blob/master/README.md I used this project as a guideline for my README.md, and pagination, the section of how to deploy the project to heroku is almost completely copied since it was exactly what I did.